Badalona: History

-During the 19th century Badalona remained as an agricultural and fishing centre, however this changed since 1848 with the arrival of the railway connecting the cities of Mataró and Barcelona, whose line installed a station in the village.
-This furthered the industrialization and economic development of Badalona and progressively made the traditional economic sectors decline.
-Because of the installation of industries, Badalona also became an important labour movement centre.
-Thanks to this, the village became a people attraction pole that doubled its population from 5.733 (1851) to 10.485 (1857) inhabitants, and by the end of the century Badalona had around 19.000 inhabitants.
-The demographic growth implied a new urbanistic development with an ensanche plan covering all along the coast from Sant Adrià to Montgat.
+During the first half of the 19th century, Badalona remained an agricultural and fishing centre.
+However, this changed in 1848 with the construction of the railway connecting the cities of Mataró and Barcelona, which brought a station to the village.
+This furthered the industrialization and economic development of Badalona and led to the progressive decline of the traditional economic sectors.
+Due to the arrival of new industries, Badalona also became an important centre of the labour movement.
+Thanks to this, the village began to attract newcomers, doubling its population from 5,733 (1851) to 10,485 (1857).
+By the end of the century Badalona had around 19.000 inhabitants.
+The demographic growth gave rise to urban development with an ensanche plan covering all along the coast from Sant Adrià to Montgat.
 In 1897, the city received the title of city from the queen regent Maria Christina of Austria.

-The first third of the 20th century the city continued growing demographically, usually without control that implied the creation of new neighbourhoods that hadn't had urban infrastructures and were bad communicated with the centre of the city.
-During the dictatorship of Primo de Rivera the city council tried to reduce the problems of the city doing public works and constructed a new school, market and slaughterhouse and expanded sewage network, however this was not enough.
-During the years of the Second Republic the city was mainly in turmoil as well as during the civil war, when the city was bombed because it was an important industrial centre.
-After the end of the war, in 1940 the mayor Frederic Xifré was executed by the francoists.
+The city's demographic growth continued mostly uncontrolled in the first third of the 20th century.
+This entailed the construction of new neighbourhoods without urban infrastructure and poor connections to the city centre.
+During the dictatorship of Primo de Rivera the city council tried to alleviate these problems by developing infrastructure, building a new school, market and slaughterhouse and expanding the sewage network; however, this was not enough.
+During the Second Republic, Badalona was often in turmoil, as would be the case during the civil war, when the city was bombed due to its importance as an industrial centre.
+After the end of the war, in 1940, the mayor Frederic Xifré was executed by the Francoists.

-The dictatorship of Franco meant a decline of the many cultural life that Badalona had before the war.
-The period was also marked with the new immigrants arrivals mainly from the south of Spain, which made the city grow demographically even more quickly than before, that supposed the emergence of shanties neighbourhood with unhealthy conditions.
-The city went having 92.200 inhabitants in 1960 to 201.200 only fifteen years later.
-During the mandate of the mayor Felipe Antoja the city accepted the arrival of poor people from Barcelona who lived in shanties and the creation of poor-quality neighbourhoods that made Badalona one of the worst living places quality.
-The urbanistic policy also was not lenient with historical buildings or archaeological sites.
+Franco's dictatorship brought about the decline of Badalona's varied pre-war cultural life.
+The period was also marked by the arrival of immigrants, mainly from the south of Spain, which further accelerated the city's demographic growth, precipitating the emergence of shanty towns with unhealthy conditions.
+The city's population increased from 92,200 in 1960 to 201,200 only fifteen years later.
+During the mandate of mayor Felipe Antoja, the city received poor migrants from Barcelona who lived in shanties; with the creation of poor neighbourhoods, Badalona had some of the lowest-quality housing in the country.
+Urban expansion also disturbed historical buildings and archaeological sites.